emersyx/emersyx/README.md

 # emersyx_apis [![Build Status][build-img]][build-url] [![Go Report Card][gorep-img]][gorep-url] [![GoDoc][godoc-img]][godoc-url]

 APIs and interface specifications for emersyx modules.
-The following go modules are present:

-* `emcomapi` - common APIs for platform components (e.g. messages, receptors, routers, processors)
-* `emircapi` - APIs defining the common interface for an IRC gateway and the IRC event type
-* `emtgapi` - APIs defining the common interface for a Telegram gateway and the Telegram event types
+This API is meant to be the common ground between the emersyx core, processors and gateways.

 ## TODO